udacity/aleph/README.md

 Body fat prediction from simple body measurements has immediate utility, for example, in health apps, to predict fitness levels.
 The main challenge is to build a reliable model from the tiny data in this dataset.
 If we had millions of rows of data, building a highly accurate, black box model would be almost trivial.
 However, to get every last ounce of performance from a machine learning model trained on small data, one has to carefully analyze and tune its performance.

 **How to Participate**
+- Join the [Gitter room](https://gitter.im/Udacity-Aleph/bodyfat#) for this challenge.
+- Create an account on Kaggle
-1. Add your email to [this](https://docs.google.com/spreadsheets/d/1nm4srsFa1xHal8u4yOAlFk-VKU4I6LC8HZ9jZ_hckMc/edit?usp=sharing) Google sheet.
+- Add your details to [this](https://docs.google.com/spreadsheets/d/1nm4srsFa1xHal8u4yOAlFk-VKU4I6LC8HZ9jZ_hckMc/edit?usp=sharing) Google sheet.
 You can either add your name to an exsisting team or create a new team.
-A team must have at least two members and at most four.
-2. Create an account on Kaggle
+A team must have at least two members and at most four.If you enter as the first team member, you are the team's leader.
+If you are the leader select the number of members you want to be a part of the team (you can edit the number later).
+If you are not the leader, check that the team's member count is still lower than the limit set by team leader.
-3. Join [this](https://www.kaggle.com/t/4bd762ba517a4d8ca9c71d6ec0bf19cd) challenge on Kaggle.
+- Join [this](https://www.kaggle.com/t/4bd762ba517a4d8ca9c71d6ec0bf19cd) challenge on Kaggle.
 Please do not share the link outside Udacity community because it is a private competition.
-4. Create a team
+4. Form a